code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 }
 ```

-We have already dove deep into Feature Flags in a .NET application in [the previous article](https://www.code4it.dev/blog/feature-flags-dotnet/).
+We have already dove deep into Feature Flags in an ASP.NET Core application in [the previous article](https://www.code4it.dev/blog/feature-flags-dotnet/).
 However, let me summarize it.

 First of all, you have to **define your flags in the _appsettings.json_ file** using the structure we saw before.

-To use Feature Flags in .NET you have to install the _Microsoft.FeatureManagement.AspNetCore_ NuGet package.
+To use Feature Flags in ASP.NET Core you have to install the _Microsoft.FeatureManagement.AspNetCore_ NuGet package.

 Then, you have to **tell ASP.NET to use Feature Flags** by calling: